xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

    </pre>
    </div>

-*  Finally, if you followed the [Bring your own Container (LXC) App]({{ base_path }}/tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app/), you'll notice that in the XML file meant to launch the lxc, we share the `global-vrf` network namespace with the container, specifically, in this section:
+*  Finally, if you followed the [Bring your own Container (LXC) App]({{ base_path }}/tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app/), you'll notice that in the XML file meant to launch the lxc, we share the `global-vrf` network namespace with the container; specifically, in this section:
 >
 {{ base_path }}/tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app/#create-lxc-spec-xml-file